Water pollution in the Canterbury Region: Risks

 Canterbury has the largest percentage of high groundwater nitrates in New Zealand.
 Most of the region's drinking water comes from groundwater.
-New Zealand's maximum acceptable value for nitrate‑nitrogen in drinking water is 11.3mg per litre (equivalent to 50 mg/L as nitrate), however recent studies have suggested that levels above 5mg per litre can harm pregnancies and cause cancer.
+New Zealand's maximum acceptable value for nitrate‑nitrogen in drinking water is 11.3 mg per litre (equivalent to 50 mg/L as nitrate), however recent studies have suggested that levels above 5 mg per litre can harm pregnancies and cause cancer.

-International studies have linked nitrate-nitrogen levels above 5mg per litre to low birth weight and pre-term birth.
-Nitrate exposure can impact the body's ability to carry oxygen in the bloodstream, leading to a risk of blue baby syndrome.
-In 2021, the New Zealand College of Midwives advised that alternative water sources should be used for pregnant people and bottle feeding infants in areas with drinking water that exceeds 5mg per litre.
+International studies have linked nitrate-nitrogen levels above 5 mg per litre to low birth weight and pre-term birth.
+A study of 1.4 million births found that exposure to levels above 5 mg per litre increased the likelihood of a preterm birth (20-31 weeks) by 47%.
+There is also risk to infants, as nitrate exposure can impact the body's ability to carry oxygen in the bloodstream, leading to a risk of blue baby syndrome.
+In 2021, the New Zealand College of Midwives advised that alternative water sources should be used for pregnant people and bottle feeding infants in areas with drinking water that exceeds 5 mg per litre.
+As of 2021, there were 138,000 New Zealanders drinking water with nitrates at 5 mg per litre or above.

 Correlations between nitrate exposure and increased risk of colorectal cancer have been observed.
+An analysis of 1.7 million individuals found increased risks at drinking water with nitrate levels above 3.87 mg per litre.
+Research undertaken in 2021 found that around 800,000 New Zealand residents are drinking water with nitrate levels that can increase the risk of getting colorectal cancer.
+It is estimated that nitrate contamination of drinking water is responsible for up to 100 cases of bowel cancer and 40 deaths each year.
 New Zealand has one of the highest rates of bowel cancer in the world.
 The country's rates of early onset colorectal cancer have been increasing by an average of 26% every ten years, disproportionately affecting Māori.
-Research undertaken in 2021 found that around 800,000 New Zealand residents are drinking water with nitrate levels that can increase the risk of getting colorectal cancer.